telerik/xaml-docs/controls/radvirtualgrid/getting-started/getting-started.md

 ## Adding RadVirtualGrid to the Project

-#### __[XAML] Example 1: Defining RadVirtualGrid Declaratively__
+#### __[XAML] Defining RadVirtualGrid Declaratively__
 {{region radvirtualgrid-gettingstarted_0}}
 	 <telerik:RadVirtualGrid x:Name="VirtualGrid"/>
 {{endregion}}

-## Populating with Data through DataProvider
+## Populating with Data Manually

->important When populating data with a __DataProvider__, it handles most of the operations of __RadVirtualGrid__ out-of-the-box.
-Thus, the events that are  intended to be used for manually populating and manipulating the data of the control will not be raised.

-Instead of using the __CellValueNeeded__ event, __RadVirtualGrid__ provides an option to populate its data through the built-in __DataProvider__ mechanism.
-The __DataProvider__ object accepts an IEnumerable through its constructor and can be applied to __RadVirtualGrid__ through its relevant property.

-#### __[C#] Example 4: Applying a DataProvider__

-{{region radvirtualgrid-gettingstarted_3}}
-	this.VirtualGrid.DataProvider = new Telerik.Windows.Controls.VirtualGrid.DataProvider(this.myCollection);
-{{endregion}}

-> The __DataProvider__ mechanism is intended to cover basic scenarios for populating the control with data.
-For extending the default behavior, __RadVirtualGrid__ provides support for [Custom DataProvider]({%slug virtualgrid-custom-dataprovider%})

-## Populating with data manually

 > In order the control to be populated with data, its [InitialRowCount and InitialColumnCount](#setting-initial-row-and-column-count) properties need to be set.

-__RadVirtualGrid__ needs to be initially defined with a fixed amount of rows and columns.
+RadVirtualGrid needs to be initially defined with a fixed amount of rows and columns.
 The below listed properties are exposed for achieving this.
 An important note is that when additional rows or columns are added at runtime, the values of these properties remain unmodified, but the capacity of the control increases.
 More information on inserting rows and columns can be found in the [Insert and Remove Data]({%slug virtualgrid-insert-data-and-remove-data%}) topic.

-* __InitialRowCount__: Gets or sets the amount of initially loaded rows
+* `InitialRowCount`&mdash;Gets or sets the amount of initially loaded rows

-* __InitialColumnCount__: Gets or sets the amount of initially loaded columns
+* `InitialColumnCount`&mdash;Gets or sets the amount of initially loaded columns

-#### __[XAML] Example 2: Setting the InitialRowCount and InitialColumnCount properties__
+#### __[XAML] Setting the InitialRowCount and InitialColumnCount properties__
 {{region radvirtualgrid-gettingstarted_1}}
 	<telerik:RadVirtualGrid x:Name="VirtualGrid"
                                 InitialColumnCount="5"
                                 InitialRowCount="5"/>
 {{endregion}}

-The control populates its data through the __CellValueNeeded__ event.
+The control populates its data through the CellValueNeeded event.
 It is raised when the control is initially loaded and when newly data is about to be loaded on demand when the user scrolls horizontally or vertically.
 The event arguments expose the following properties:

 ### CellValueNeeded

-* __CellIndex__: Provides information regarding the index of the currently loaded cell.
+* `CellIndex`&mdash;Provides information regarding the index of the currently loaded cell.

-* __RowIndex__: Provides information regarding the index of the currently loaded row.
+* `RowIndex`&mdash;Provides information regarding the index of the currently loaded row.

-* __Value__: Through it the needed value for the respective cell can be set.
+* `Value`&mdash;Through it the needed value for the respective cell can be set.

-#### __[C#] Example 3: Populating RadVirtualGrid with data through the CellValueNeeded event__
+#### __[C#] Populating RadVirtualGrid with data through the CellValueNeeded event__
 {{region radvirtualgrid-gettingstarted_2}}
 	private void virtualGrid_CellValueNeeded(object sender,
             Telerik.Windows.Controls.VirtualGrid.CellValueEventArgs e)